In Victory: Magnanimity

 So what exactly was the Electronics Research Lab designing?
 What were these microwave tubes?
 Why were they so important to the military?
 And what were these electronic intelligence and warfare systems used for?

-Stanford Joins the Cold War – Microwave Power Tubes Stanford’s work in microwave power tubes would solve two of the Strategic Air Command’s most important cold war problems.
+Stanford’s work in microwave power tubes would solve two of the Strategic Air Command’s most important cold war problems.

-These 1940’s jammers (built by the wartime lab headed up by Terman and his team now at Stanford) had been built around tubes originally designed for radio applications, put out 5 watts of power.
+These 1940’s jammers fitted to bombers (built by the wartime Harvard Radio Research lab headed up by Terman and his team now at Stanford) had been built around tubes originally designed for radio applications.
+They put out 5-20 watts of power.
 This miniscule amount of jamming power was acceptable because each WWII bomber flew in formation with hundreds of other planes, together attacking just a single target each day.
 The combined jamming power of all the bombers on a mission was enough to saturate and confuse German radar.
-But in a potentialcold war attack on the Soviet Union, our bombers were not going to fly in a massed formation to attack one target.
+But in a potential cold war attack on the Soviet Union, our bombers were not going to fly in a massed formation to attack one target.
 Instead we would attack multiple targets in the Soviet Union at the same time.
 And while a few bombers would penetrate the periphery of the Soviet Union together, each plane — now able to carry more explosive power than all the bombs dropped in WWII — would approach its target individually.
-As a result of this change in strategy (and explosive capacity), each bomber had to supply enough jamming power to defend itself.

 B-47 - primary Strategic Air Command Bomber in the 1950's

-High Power, Instant Tuning – Stanford’s contribution Stanford’s Electronics Research Laboratory first contribution to high power microwave tubes for airborne electronic warfare in the 1950’s was the Backward Wave Oscillator (BWO).
+Stanford’s Electronics Research Laboratory first contribution to high power microwave tubes for airborne electronic warfare in the 1950’s was the Backward Wave Oscillator (BWO).
 Stanford engineers realized that this tube, which had been invented in France, could electronically tune through microwave frequencies while producing almost a 1,000 watts of power – (equivalent to the output of 200 jammers over Germany in WWII.)
+This was a critical development to support the new tactics of single bombers penetrating the Soviet Union.
 Perfecting this tube for use as an airborne jammer became one of the labs primary objectives.

-This was a critical development to support the new tactics of single bombers penetrating the Soviet Union.
-Equipping a bomber with several jammers built around Backward Wave Oscillator could give it enough power to use barrage jamming against multiple radars and get it through to its target.
-Stanford gave its Backward Wave Oscillator design drawings to tube manufacturers throughout the U.S. By the 1960’s, the U.S. Air Force would ultimately equip its B-52 bombers with 6,000 jammers using these these oscillators.
+Equipping a bomber with multiple jammers built around Backward Wave Oscillator could give it enough power to use barrage jamming against multiple radars and get it through to its target.
+Stanford gave its Backward Wave Oscillator design drawings to tube manufacturers throughout the U.S. By the 1960’s, the U.S. Air Force would ultimately equip its B-52 bombers with 1,000’s of jammers using these these oscillators.

 The Rise of “Microwave Valley” Stanford Tube Spinouts

-A technician in Stanford’s ERL tube shop, Ray Stewart, thought he could build these Backward Wave Oscillators commercially, and left to start Stewart Engineering in Scotts Valley near Santa Cruz.
+A technician in Stanford’s ERL tube shop, Ray Stewart, thought he could build these Backward Wave Oscillators commercially, and in 1952 left to start Stewart Engineering in Scotts Valley near Santa Cruz.
 The company had more orders from the military than it could handle.
 (Stewart would sell his company to Watkins Johnson, one of the most financially successful of the Stanford microwave tube spinoffs.
 More about Watkins-Johnson in the next post.)
 Stewart joined a growing list of other microwave startups beginning to populate the valley.

-Another of Terman’s students, Charles Litton, would start several Silicon Valley companies, and in the 1950’s Litton Industries would become the leader in pulse and continuous wave magnetrons used in jammers and missiles.
+klystronAnother of Terman’s students, Charles Litton, would start several Silicon Valley companies, and in the 1950’s Litton Industries would become the leader in pulse and continuous wave magnetrons used in jammers and missiles.
 Magnetrons were the first high power microwave device invented in WWII.
-Used in radars systems and missiles, magnetrons could producehundreds of watts of power.
+Used in radars systems and missiles, magnetrons could produce hundreds of watts of power.

-More to Come These first microwave tubes were just the beginning of a flood of innovative products for the military.
+products for the military.
 The next Stanford tubes and systems would revolutionize the Electronic Intelligence aircraft that were circling (and flying over) the Soviet Union.

 These next series of posts chronicles the untold story of how one professor returning from one war decides to enlist Stanford University in waging the next one and by accident, laid the foundation for Silicon Valley, venture capital and entrepreneurship as we know it today.